GravityPDF/gravity-pdf-documentation/docs/v5/shop-pdf-template-sabre.md

 ## Viewing PDF

-Once you've saved your new PDF you can [view it from the Gravity Forms Entries List page](user-viewing-pdfs.md).
+Once you've saved your new PDF, you can [view it from the Gravity Forms Entries List page](user-viewing-pdfs.md).
 Just remember to fill out and submit your form if the entry list is empty.